racheldelong/ESO-Plan-Mats/readme.md

 __Feature 3: Visualize / present your data.__

 Create three figures with matplotlib:

-- a horizontal bar graph of the number of plans released per update
+- a horizontal bar graph of the number of plans released per update & year
 - pie charts for the ratio of housing materials required to craft plans added in each update
-- a bar graph of plans added over time
+- pie charts for crafting materials per plan category

 __Feature 4: Best practices.__